OpenCommonSense/CommonSensePortalSite/index.md

 To make it as easy as possible to write documentation in plain Markdown, most UI components are styled using default Markdown elements with few additional CSS classes needed.
 {: .fs-6 .fw-300 } -->

+---

+# Contribute

+This site needs your help to grow!
+Join us on [Github](https://github.com/OpenCommonSense/CommonSensePortalSite) to improve this portal site as editors.

+We also have a [Slack]() workspace to collect suggestions for this site and to connect people working on commonsense reasoning.
+Feel free to just drop in and say hi! :)